 We have a long-standing history of research on biopolitics and the relationship between biomedicine and society.
-Our work explores reproduction in the post-genomic era, biomodifying technologies, anti-microbial resistance, 'social' diseases, materialities of care & biology of ageing.
+Our work explores reproduction in the post-genomic era, biomodifying technologies, anti-microbial resistance, 'social' diseases, materialities of care and biology of ageing.

 We ask: How do new biomedical formations challenge social formations and infrastructures, including medicine?
-How does biomedicine propagate the fetishization of technology & a Western-centric worldview?
+How does biomedicine propagate the fetishization of technology and a Western-centric worldview?
 How can biomedicine help accomplish new forms of care, justice and social inclusion?

 Living with Machines

 Some of the biggest challenges facing the world today concern the relations between humans and machines.
 From artificial intelligence and machine learning to algorithms and automated systems, the embedding of machines poses questions about what it is to be human, and call into question the very fabric of social interaction, the ordering of human relations and the manner by which we are governed.

 We ask: How are machines changing the way that we order, think, decide and create?
 What is it to live with, alongside and beyond machines and how does that affect the distribution of relations of power?